JK Tallinna Kalev: Qualification to Europe

 2023 was a groundbreaking year for Kalev in many ways.
 The club constructed an indoor football dome in Mustamäe and became the first football club in the country to open a specialised football academy.
 The summer transfer window saw club's president Ragnar Klavan join the first team as a player.
 Kalev also acquired Finnish goalkeeper Oskari Forsman, who was named in the Team of the Year after the season, and also named The Best Goalkeeper and The Best Transfer of the Season.
 Tallinna Kalev finished the 2023 season in 3rd place, earning their first bronze medals since the 1937–38 season and qualifying to UEFA Conference League, the first European campaign in the club's entire history.
 Kalev made their debut in Europe on 11 July 2024, losing 1–2 to Urartu in the home leg of the Conference League first qualifying round.
 In August 2024, Kalev appointed Teemu Tainio as head coach.
 The club finished the 2024 season in ninth place, but avoided relegation by defeating Viimsi 2–1 on aggregate in the play-offs.

+Kalev were relegated from the top division in 2025.